 The entries will be judged by 3 local judges:

 The Top 5 entries in each age category will then be displayed in a ‘free to visit’ exhibit at The Deep during the Easter Holidays (2nd - 24th April 2022).
-Please note tha the sculptures must be able to be dropped off at The Deep.
-Visitors of the exhibition will then vote for their favourite piece of artwork by placing a bottle cap inthe appropriate tube.
-At the end of the Easter holidays the caps willbe counted and the winning sculptures from each age category announced.
+Please note that the sculptures must be able to be dropped off at The Deep.
+Visitors of the exhibition will then vote for their favourite piece of artwork by placing a bottle cap in the appropriate tube.
+At the end of the Easter holidays the caps will be counted and the winning sculptures from each age category announced.

-The winning artists will receive a group visit to The Deep (maximum 40 people, date and time subject to availability), along with a Humber Waste Alliance goody bag, certificate, trophy, and a 'Friends of The Deep' fish plaque.
+The winning artists will receive a group visit to The Deep (maximum 30 people, date and time subject to availability), along with a Humber Waste Alliance goody bag.